-- 43. (1) If it appears to the Privy Council that the Council has failed to perform any functions which, in the opinion of the Privy Council, should have been performed, the Privy Council may notify the Council of its opinion and require the Council to make representations to it. - (2) The Privy Council may, having considered the representations of the Council, give such directions (if any) to the Council as it considers appropriate. - (3) If the Council fails to comply with any directions given under this article, the Privy Council may give effect to the direction. - (4) Subject to paragraph (5), for the purpose of giving effect to a direction under paragraph (3), the Privy Council may - - (a) exercise any power of the Council or do any act or other thing authorised to be done by the Council: and - (b) do, of its own motion, any act or other thing which it is otherwise authorised to do under this Order at the instigation of the Council. - (5) The Privy Council shall not exercise the power in paragraph (4) to make, amend, remove or restore an entry in the register in respect of an individual, nor to refuse to do so. - (6) The powers under paragraphs (1) and (2) may be exercised by a person authorised or designated by the Privy Council for that purpose.
+43.-(1) If it appears to the Privy Council that the Council has failed to perform any functions which, in the opinion of the Privy Council, should have been performed, the Privy Council may notify the Council of its opinion and require the Council to make representations to it.

+(2) The Privy Council may, having considered the representations of the Council, give such directions (if any) to the Council as it considers appropriate.

+(3) If the Council fails to comply with any directions given under this article, the Privy Council may give effect to the direction.

+(4) Subject to paragraph (5), for the purpose of giving effect to a direction under paragraph (3), the Privy Council may-

+- (a) exercise any power of the Council or do any act or other thing authorised to be done by the Council; and - (b) do, of its own motion, any act or other thing which it is otherwise authorised to do under this Order at the instigation of the Council.

+(5) The Privy Council shall not exercise the power in paragraph (4) to make, amend, remove or restore an entry in the register in respect of an individual, nor to refuse to do so.

+(6) The powers under paragraphs (1) and (2) may be exercised by a person authorised or designated by the Privy Council for that purpose.

-Annual reports
+Annual reports, statistical reports and strategic plans

+44.-(1) The Council shall publish, by such date in each year as the Privy Council shall specify-

-- 44. (1) The Council shall publish at least once in each calendar year a statistical report which indicates the efficiency and effectiveness of the arrangements it has put in place to protect the public from persons whose fitness to practise is impaired, together with the Council's observations on the report. - (2) The Council shall - - (a) within such time as directed by the Privy Council, submit a report to it on the Council's exercise of its functions during the period specified by the Privy Council; and - (b) thereafter submit such a report once in each calendar year in respect of the period since its last such report. - (3) The Privy Council shall lay before each House of Parliament a copy of the report submitted by the Council under paragraph (2).
+- (a) a report on the exercise of its functions which includes a description of the arrangements that the Council has put in place to ensure that it adheres to good practice in relation to equality and diversity (and for these purposes "equality" and "diversity" have the meanings given in section 8(2) of the Equality Act 2006 (equality and diversity)); - (b) a statistical report which indicates the efficiency and effectiveness of, and which includes a description of, the arrangements which the Council has put in place under article 21(1)(b) to protect members of the public from registrants whose fitness to practise is impaired, together with the Council's observations on the report; and - (c) a strategic plan for the Council in respect of such number of years as the Council shall determine.

+(2) The Council shall submit copies of the reports and the plan published under paragraph (1) to the Privy Council and the Privy Council shall lay copies of the reports and the plan before each House of Parliament and before the Scottish Parliament.

+Arrangements with other persons who maintain registers of health or social care workers

+44A.-(1) The Council may make arrangements with any relevant person for the Council to provide administrative, technical or advisory services to that person.

+(2) A relevant person is a person or group of persons (whether inside or outside the United Kingdom) who maintain-

+- (a) a register of members of a profession engaged in the provision of health care, - (b) a register of persons engaged in, but who are not members of a profession engaged in, the provision of health care, - (c) a register of members of the social work profession, or - (d) a register of persons engaged in social care work.